-5. Other Income
+6. Other Income

-Drug rebates received from drug manufacturers relating to claims paid for retirees totaling \$1,696,431 are included in other income.
+Drug rebates received from drug manufacturers relating to claims paid for retirees totaling \$2,076,928 are included in other income.

-6. Administrative Expenses
+7. Administrative Expenses

 Pursuant to General Law section 36-12.1-15, for fiscal years 2011 through 2014, the State Controller was authorized to disburse from the OPEB trust funds the actual costs of administering the funds.
 Beginning in fiscal year 2015, a restricted receipts account within the General Fund was to be funded and used to pay the expenses of the OPEB Board, the cost of maintaining the OPEB System, and the costs of administering the OPEB System.
 This restricted receipt account was to be funded from a transfer from the OPEB trust funds equal to 25 basis points of the average total investments before lending activities for the preceding five fiscal years or \$200,000, whichever was greater.
 Any non-encumbered funds on June 30 of any fiscal year were to be returned to the OPEB System.
-For fiscal year 2015, the Trust continued to disburse administrative expenses, which totaled \$77,718, from the OPEB trust funds themselves, rather than transfer funds per the formula mentioned previously to the restricted receipt account in the general fund.
-The Trust expects to request that the applicable section of the general laws be changed to allow for the current practice to continue in future years.
+For fiscal year 2017, the Trust continued to disburse administrative expenses, which totaled \$84,542 from the OPEB trust funds themselves, rather than transfer funds per the formula mentioned previously to the restricted receipt account in the general fund.